Post by contributor Kathleen Quiring

 All of these things together mean an unnatural gait that is harder on all of our joints.

 If you consistently put shoes on your children right from infancy, they learn this unnatural gait from the start.
 They never get the chance to strengthen their toes and the tendons in their feet that are supposed to do the bulk of the work.
-These muscles atrophy, so that when kids finally do take off their shoes and try to run around, it hurts.
+These muscles atrophy, so that when kids finally do take off their shoes and try to run around, it can hurt.
+Foot pain may be avoided by simply starting without shoes.
+Natural walking is best learned without shoes and leads to the healthy development of the feet.

 3. Improved Safety